 All references to SUEZ in this statement include all UK SUEZ Group companies, all of which have endorsed this statement and the actions within.

 Slavery, servitude, forced labour and human trafficking (Modern Slavery) is a world-wide and growing issue given the rapid rise in global migration.
 The sector in which we operate can be attractive to perpetrators of this type of crime so as a leading integrated water and waste management and recycling business in the UK, the company recognises the need to adopt a robust approach to slavery and human trafficking.
 SUEZ has a zero tolerance approach to Modern Slavery within our operations and supply chain and staff are expected to report concerns, using a variety of appropriate reporting channels, and we are committed to act upon any such reports.

 SUEZ in the UK commits to developing and delivering a proactive approach to tackling hidden labour exploitation.
-We will achieve this by a number of steps:
+We will continue to achieve this by carrying out the following: